advanced-security/codeql-coding-standards-bundle-releases/README.md

 - [MISRA C++:2008](https://www.misra.org.uk)
 - [SEI CERT C++ Coding Standard: Rules for Developing Safe, Reliable, and Secure Systems (2016 Edition)](https://resources.sei.cmu.edu/library/asset-view.cfm?assetID=494932)

+The [list of supported rules](./supported_rules_list.csv) lists per standard and rule what query, or queries, implement that rule.

 ## How to use the bundle

 The bundle can be use with the [Github CodeQL Action](https://github.com/github/codeql-action) by preceding the `github/codeql-action/init@v2` step with the following step: